Court of Protection – your questions answered

 consider applications to make statutory wills or gifts

-make decisions about when someone can be detained under the Mental Capacity Act.
+make decisions about detaining someone under the Mental Capacity Act.

 Q: What does the COP consider?

-A: The COP will first assess someone’s mental capacity; they are usually referred to as ‘the patient’ in court.
-If the COP confirms that a patient lacks mental capacity, they will then look at the application and decide whether to issue a court order.
+A: The COP will first assess someone’s mental capacity; usually referred to as ‘the patient’ in court.
+If the COP confirms a patient lacks mental capacity it will decide whether to issue a court order

 Q: What is a deputy?

-A: A deputy is someone appointed by the COP to deal with the affairs of the patient.
+A: A deputy is someone appointed by the COP to deal with the affairs of a patient.
+Usually, deputies make decisions about your property and affairs if you haven’t already made arrangements.
+They can also look after your personal welfare.

 Q: What can a deputy do?

-A: There are two types of deputy who can deal with property and financial affairs or personal welfare.
-A property and financial affairs deputy will take full control of the patient’s financial affairs; paying debts, applying for benefits or even selling their home to pay for care fees.
-A personal welfare deputy will make decisions about medical treatment.
+A: A property and financial affairs deputy takes full control of your financial affairs.
+This might involve paying debts, applying for benefits or even selling your home to pay for care fees.
+A personal welfare deputy will make decisions about care and medical treatment.

 Q: Can I apply to be a deputy?